rfletcher/Evernote-URI-Handler/README.md

 At the moment the only thing you can do is trigger a search.
 Search URIs are in the form `x-evernote://search?query={query}`.
-Once you finish the installation steps above, you can [click here][test search] to trigger a search.
-It should launch Evernote, open a collection window and search for "OS X".
+Once you finish the installation steps above, you can try loading `x-evernote://search?query=test` to trigger a search.
+It should launch Evernote, open a collection window and search for "test".

 Searching in Evernote is actually pretty powerful.
 Check out the [Evernote search docs][] for details.